restqa/api-2-scenario/README.md

 ## Good To Know.

 This website is just a user interface for a native feature of RestQA.
-If you want to know more about the generation take a look a the [documentation](http://docs.restqa.io/api/api-reference/)
+If you want to know more about how the test scenrio are generated, take a look at the [documentation](http://docs.restqa.io/api/api-reference/)

 ## Development Guide.